-Male and female juvenile offenders in the custody of CID are assigned to the Courage Program for Youthful Offenders (COURAGE) until they are 18 years of age.
+Male and female juvenile offenders in the custody of CID are assigned to the Champions until they are 18 years of age.
 The length of time in the program is determined by age rather than completion of prescribed goals, and the issues presented by the population are complex and varied.

-The COURAGE program is structured according to a twotrack programming system.
+The Champions Youth Program is structured according to a two-track programming system.
 This system focuses on basic skills and values building, and incorporates an individual strategy for each offender.
 Track assignment and treatment planning are determined by the transition needs of the participant; that is, whether they will be released to join the general population of offenders or released from TDCJ custody back to the community.
-Offenders in COURAGE are given an individualized treatment plan designed to follow them throughout incarceration to release, parole or probation.
+Offenders in the Champions Youth Program are given an individualized treatment plan designed to follow them throughout incarceration to release, parole or probation.
 Weekly comprehensive interdisciplinary treatment programs include education, social skills training, anger management, values development, goal setting, cognitive restructuring, substance abuse education, conflict resolution, aggression replacement and life skills.